ClipboardHealth/core-utils/packages/json-api/README.md

 # @clipboard-health/json-api <!-- omit from toc -->

-Utilities for adhering to the [JSON:API](https://jsonapi.org/) specification.
+TypeScript-friendly utilities for adhering to the [JSON:API](https://jsonapi.org/) specification.

 ## Table of contents <!-- omit from toc -->